A Y A N A C O N T R E R A S

 (Chicago arts/culture/music blog)

-Author first book is forthcoming through Northwestern University Press
+Author Energy Never Dies is forthcoming through Northwestern University Press

 B.A.
 Western Illinois University, English Literature with a Minor Emphasis in Broadcast Communications